VincentDondain/xamarin-macios-wiki/iOS-Beta2/ModelIO-iOS-Beta2.md

 diff -ruN /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/ModelIO.framework/Headers/MDLAsset.h /Applications/Xcode8-beta2.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/ModelIO.framework/Headers/MDLAsset.h
 --- /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/ModelIO.framework/Headers/MDLAsset.h	2016-05-16 07:44:17.000000000 +0200
 +++ /Applications/Xcode8-beta2.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/ModelIO.framework/Headers/MDLAsset.h	2016-06-26 08:24:46.000000000 +0200
-@@ -20,11 +20,9 @@

-  @abstract An MDLAsset represents the contents of a model file.

-- @discussion
--
-- Each asset contains a collection of hierarchies of objects, where each object
-- in the asset is the top level of a hierarchy.
-Objects include transforms,
-- lights, cameras, and meshes.
-+ @discussion Each asset contains a collection of hierarchies of objects, where
-+             each object in the asset is the top level of a hierarchy.
-Objects
-+             include transforms, lights, cameras, and meshes.

-  MDLAssets are typically instantiated from NSURLs that refer to a model resource.

 @@ -117,7 +115,7 @@
   @abstract Export an asset to the specified URL.
   @return YES is returned if exporting proceeded successfully,